What are varicose veins?

 Varicose veins occur when veins become damaged and swollen near the surface of the skin.
 You may feel swelling and discomfort in the area and notice bulging, blue veins through the skin.
 Varicose veins are most common in the legs, ankles, feet and groin.

-When varicose veins are not treated, they can sometimes cause chronic venous insufficiency.
+When left untreated, they can sometimes cause chronic venous insufficiency.
 This condition, which causes inefficient blood flow through the veins, leads to leg pain, skin damage and ulcers.

 - Standing for long periods of time